sajan69/ytdownloader/README.md

-Simple YT Video Downloader using python.. download the exe from the dist file and run
+Simple YT Video Downloader using python..
+Execute the exe file from the dist file and run